microsoft/vscode-remote-try-php/wordpress/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

+= 2.13.5 - Wednesday, 12th June 2024 =
+* Improvement: FAQ - Implemented the server-side rendering approach for this block.
+* Fix: Container - Resolved an issue wherein the Image block would not display as expected in nested containers.
+* Fix: Taxonomy List - Handled the "Taxonomy Not Available." message on the front-end when using categories from the "Create And Assign Categories For Pages" plugin.
+* Fix: Testimonial - Resolved an issue wherein the image height would not work as intended.
+* Fix: Global - Resolved an issue wherein Custom CSS would not display on editor reload.

 = 2.13.4 - Thursday, 6th June 2024 =
 * Feature: Quick Action Bar - Easily rearrange blocks in the Quick Action Bar for a personalized workflow.
 * Improvement: Info Box - Added an option to set the alt attribute of the image.